 GhostingIn the Taiwan case, the wife sent her husband messages via the Line app for six months.
 The messages were marked as read — meaning he presumably opened and read them — and yet the wife rarely, if ever, got a reply.

-The judge in the Taiwan family court saw the unanswered messages (and the terse, unemotional replies the wife did occasionally get) and concluded the wife had enough grounds for a divorce:
+At one point, the wife sent her husband messages saying she was in the emergency room and demanding to know why he wasn’t answering her messages.The judge in the Taiwan family court saw the unanswered messages (and the terse, unemotional replies the wife did occasionally get) and concluded the wife had enough grounds for a divorce:

 “The defendant did not inquire about the plaintiff, and the information sent by the plaintiff was read but not replied to.
 The couple’s marriage is beyond repair.”

 DivorceFlorida abolished fault as grounds for filing a divorce.
 I’ve written about no-fault divorces in Florida before.
 The only ground you need to file for divorce in Florida is to prove your marriage is “irretrievably broken.”
 But is no fault divorce the reason the United States has a high divorce rate?
 Many people think so, and want to return to the old “fault” system to promote families.